Skip to main content

 She murmured that she was here for a book and didn’t intend to disturb me.
 I nodded, aware that she was disapproving of my smoking and that sooner or later she would bring it up.
 She tiptoed to the shelf and put the book back swiftly enough before looking for another.
 I know the shelf.
 The books here have been arranged according to genres.
 I frowned disapprovingly.
 I enquired about what she was reading.
 My gruff voice made her glance over her shoulder, book in hand.

 “A novel.”
 She said rather softly, “Didi recommended.”
-She stood fixed to her spot as I walked up to her, keeping my pen down.
+She stood fixed in her spot as I walked up to her, keeping my pen down.
 My hand reached for the shelf, and to her utter disbelief, I traced out the thin book she put back in.
 She looked a little intimidated as I frowned at the title.

 “How old are you?”
 She was a little startled at my question.
 Whether it was because of the question or because I was unaware of the answer, I couldn’t tell.
 She was fifteen.
 What an impressionable age to be in.
 I eyed the romance novel I still held in my hand, its name in gold over the red hard cover.